Swiss will keep universal bank model: top banker

-DAVOS, Switzerland (Reuters) - Switzerland, home to UBS UBSN.VX(UBS.N: Quote) and Credit Suisse CSGN.VX, will keep its universal bank model despite U.S. moves to split commercial banking from riskier activity, its bank lobby said on Thursday.
+DAVOS, Switzerland (Reuters) - Switzerland, home to UBS UBSN.VX(UBS.N) and Credit Suisse CSGN.VX, will keep its universal bank model despite U.S. moves to split commercial banking from riskier activity, its bank lobby said on Thursday.

 "I do not think we'll take the direction of separating banking activities.
 We have a long tradition of universal banks in Switzerland," Patrick Odier, the banker who heads Switzerland's powerful banking association, told Reuters.